About

 Salted Caramel Pastry Cream (Custard)

-- When the color is amber, add the ½ cup of warm cream into the pan.
+• When the color is amber, add the warm cream into the pan.
 PLEASE STAND BACK AS YOU ADD THE CREAM AT THIS STAGE, because the pan is extremely hot and you don't want splash back.
 Stir soon after adding the cream, to dissolve the sugar.
 This will take a few minutes.

-- While the caramel milk is heating (to dissolve all the caramel), in a separate bowl or small jug, add the eggs and cornstarch (cornflour), and whisk until you have a smooth mixture.
+• While the caramel milk is heating (to dissolve all the caramel), in a separate bowl or small jug, add the eggs, vanilla and cornstarch (cornflour), and whisk until you have a smooth mixture.

-- Heat the egg-caramel milk mixture while whisking/stirring constantly, until the milk starts to thicken.
-Stir well to make sure the eggs don’t curdle and stick to the bottom of the pan as the custard heats and thickens.
+• Heat the egg-caramel milk mixture while whisking/stirring constantly, until the milk starts to thicken.
+Stir well to make sure the eggs don’t curdle and stick to the bottom and corners of the pan as the custard heats and thickens.
 I like to switch between a whisk and a spatula to make sure the custard stays smooth while it’s thickening.

-- Stir the custard until it comes to a boil (the first big bubble to breakthrough the surface from the custard).
-When the custard starts to boil, remove it from the heat.
-If there are clumps, pass the custard through a fine sieve to remove them.
+• Stir the custard until it comes to a boil (the first big bubble to breakthrough the surface from the custard).
+When the custard starts to boil, lower the heat and let the custard cook for a further minute while whisking constantly.
+This will ensure that the cornstarch is heated evenly and thickens the custard properly.
+Remove the pot from the stove.

 Stabilized Chantilly Cream